Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 A potential benefit of optical connections is that they won’t be affected by electromagnetic interference.
 In theory, coaxial could be.

 Another consideration is that the sound quality may vary by device.
+Before you hear a digital audio signal, you must convert it to analog audio.

-There are times when you can use an audio converter to solve problems passing audio between devices.
+Sometimes, you can use an audio converter to solve problems passing audio between devices.

 For example, you might have an optical output on your Blu-ray player but wish to send audio directly into your amplifier – which only has a coaxial digital audio input.